QT-DoG: Quantization-aware Training for Domain Generalization: Domain Generalization by Quantization

 \subsection{Quantization Leads to Flat Minima}

 In the literature~\cite{rame2022diverse,arpit2021ensemble,krueger2021out,cha2021swad,rame2022diverse,foret2020sharpness}, it has been established that a model's generalization ability can be increased by finding a flatter minimum during training.
-This is the principle we exploit in our work, but from the perspective of quantization.
+This is the principle we exploit in our work, but from the perspective of quantization, and provide an analytical view into how it contributes to achieving flatter minima.
 In practice, ERM can have several solutions with similar training loss values but different generalization ability.
 Even when the training and test data are drawn from the same distribution, the standard optimizers, such as SGD and Adam~\cite{kingma2015adam}, often lead to sub-optimal generalization by finding sharp and narrow minima~\cite{keskar2016largebatch,dziugaite2017computing,garipov2018fge,izmailov2018,jiang2019fantastic,foret2020sharpness}.
 This has been shown to be prevented by introducing noise in the model weights during training~\cite{effectofnoise_1996, weightnoise_1992NIPs, goodfellow2016deep,hochreiter1994simplifying}.
 Here, we argue that quantization inherently induces such noise and thus helps to find flatter minima.
+Here, we argue that quantization inherently induces noise, which aids in finding flatter minima.
+To support this, we use a second-order Taylor series expansion to analyze how quantization-induced perturbations affect the curvature of the loss landscape, leading to flatter minima.

 Let $\hat{y_i} = f(\vx, \vw)$ represent the predicted output of the network $f$, which is parameterized by the weights $\vw$.
 A quantized network can then be represented as where $\vw_q$ denotes the quantized weights and $\hat{y_i}^q$ the corresponding prediction.
 The quantized weights can thus be thought of as introducing perturbations $(\Delta)$ to the full-precision weights, akin to noise affecting the weights.